lynring24/lanyon/_posts/paper/2019-05-07-remote-regions.md

 ## Introduction And Goals
 Region system provides an simpler verbs interface of remote system, where the memory systems are operated by **files**.
 Two benchmarks have been used: R and metis.
 Since it is hard to use existing remoete meroy system, by using region jobs could be more simple.
-> RDMA : remtoe memory interface
+> RDMA : remote memory interface
 > REGIONS : file interface

 #### Comparsion with RDMA